-3. make it a rule that you’re not allowed to make statements about things everybody in the group is aware of.
-Some of the most basic examples: the budget (e.g. we don’t have a budget for that), what day it is (e.g. we are not there yet), basic math (e.g. that’s gonna cost us), etc.);
+3. Make it a rule that you’re not allowed to make statements about things everybody in the group is aware of.
+Some of the most basic examples: the budget (e.g. we don’t have a budget for that), what day it is (e.g. we are not there yet), basic math (e.g. that’s going to cost us), etc.);

-If the previous two rules were implemented, this rule is not relevant; if not, this rule would help with the previous two, as well.
+If the first two rules are implemented, the third one is not relevant; if not, this rule would help with the previous two, as well.